Research Concept Paper

 Schedule a time to speak with an expert using the calendar below?

-Title page — provides a tentative title for the dissertation.
-The title of the Concept Paper should be a stand-alone statement that can fully describe the project by summarizing the main idea of the manuscript.
-The title should concisely identify the variables being investigated and the relationship among those variables (American Psychological Association , 2010).
-Words should serve a useful purpose; avoid words that do not add substance or words that are misleading.
-The title of the Concept Paper may become the title of the dissertation.
+It provides a tentative title for the dissertation.
+Specifically, the title of the Concept Paper should be a stand-alone statement that fully describes the project by summarizing its main idea.
+Additionally, the title should clearly identify the variables you are investigating and their relationship (American Psychological Association , 2010).
+Furthermore, words should serve a useful purpose, so avoid using words that do not add substance or are misleading.
+Finally, the title of the Concept Paper may become the title of the dissertation.

 As you begin to write the problem statement of your Concept Paper, consider your research.
 First consider why the problem is important.
 Consider how your study relates to previous work in the field, how you will link your hypotheses and objectives to theory, and how the hypotheses relate to the research design.
 Finally, consider the theoretical and practical implications involved in your research project (APA, 2010).
 A well-developed, concise, and clear problem statement will lay the foundation for a strong Concept Paper and the dissertation that follows.